Mehdi-Hp/pulley-syntax/README.md

 ## 🤘 How to use (actually)

-Install it with `apn install pulley-syntax`
+Install it with `apm install pulley-syntax`

 Or search🔍 for `pulley-syntax` in packages page.